sukitpom/DADS7202_project_2/README.md

 # Introduction:
 - Object detection: Object detection is a computer vision technique that allows us to identify and locate objects in an image or video.
 With this kind of identification and localization, object detection can be used to count objects in a scene and determine and track their precise locations, all while accurately labeling them.
-The comparison between image classification, object detection and instance segmentation shown in below.
+The comparison between image classification, object detection, and instance segmentation is shown below.

 <p align="center" width="100%">
     <img width="80%" src="https://github.com/NattapongTH/DADS7202_project_2/blob/main/pic/Picture1.png"> </span>

 from: Standford University 2016 winter lectures CS231n Fei-Fei Li & Andrej Karpathy & Justin Johnson

-- YOLOv5: YOLO an acronym for 'You only look once', is an object detection algorithm that divides images into a grid system.
+- YOLOv5: YOLO an acronym for 'You only look once, is an object detection algorithm that divides images into a grid system.
 Each cell in the grid is responsible for detecting objects within itself.
 YOLO is one of the most famous object detection algorithms due to its speed and accuracy.

 Link for more detail: https://docs.ultralytics.com/ , https://github.com/ultralytics/yolov5 , https://pypi.org/project/yolov5/